 Required Louisiana employee handbook policies

-Louisiana has seven state-specific employment policies which must be included in employee handbooks:
+Louisiana has nine state-specific employment policies which must be included in employee handbooks:

 • Jury Duty Leave